Dear Addi P.,

 By the Numbers

-If employee turnover is the metric you need to measure and correct for in the new year, then getting the numbers right is critical.
+If employee turnover is the metric you need to measure and correct for, then getting the numbers right is critical.
 The easiest way to measure turnover is on a month-to-month basis.
 Opting for six-month or year-over-year check-ins could make it more difficult to see emerging trends and take advantage of opportunities for employee retention.

 To calculate your turnover rate, take your head counts from each HR report during the month, add them together and divide by the number of reports.
 For example, if you run head counts four times in January, add those numbers and divide by four to get the average number of employees at work.
 Then, divide the number of separations in that month by your average head count.